vishnu1411/Oct25DallasHack/01-Data_Challenges/F02 - Data Engineering/challange.md

 ---

-### 3. Create a CosmosDB NoSQL instance

-**Challenge**:
-Create a CosmosDB no SQL instance to be used for the second data source in this challenge.

-**Expected Outcome**:
-- CosmosDB create with NoSQL container

-**Pointers**:
-- Apply **role-based access control (RBAC)**

----

-### 4. Upload the Sample JSON Data

-**Challenge**:
- Upload the sample data to finish creating the second data source for Fabric

-**Expected Outcome**:
-- JSON data uploaded successfully to the NoSQL database ready to be used as a Fabric datasource
-- What is a logical partition ID?

----

-### 5. Build the Data Integration from CosmosDB to Fabric
+### 2. Build the Data Integration from CosmosDB to Fabric

 **Challenge**:  Using the newly uploaded data in CosmosDB, move this data to Fabric with the end goal of landing this data in a structured format in our silver layer.